Masacaai/2022_microsoft_ionq_challenge/README.md

 <p align="left"><h1>Going forward</h1>

 We plan to introduce a GUI to the game using the Pygame Library.
 We worked on this feature during the hackathon, but were unable to complete in time.
 The game saw the player dragging and dropping gates onto a grid to prevent the virus (red) from reaching the player (green).
-We were inspired by the level design in Plants vs Zombies.<br>
+We were inspired by the level design in Plants vs Zombies.<br><br>
 ![Screenshot_2022-01-30_085358](https://user-images.githubusercontent.com/98426126/151709127-c2b3e376-bd56-4745-8684-aa76e2729f34.png)
 ![Screenshot_2022-01-30_085131](https://user-images.githubusercontent.com/98426126/151709144-30961f27-c2f7-44d4-b056-a1b37d3a0973.png)